Suggestions on Gear & Accessories

 The following information on gear and accessories is based solely on what I have found works for me.
 I have a small “store” of gear that didn’t work for me.
 All of my suggestions are based on real world experiences in the field.
 I wish I had guidance when I was buying my kit.
 I would have saved a lot of money!

 Although these suggestions can seem expensive at first, I can definitely state that if you are serious about getting into outdoor (or any) photography, you are far better off waiting until you can afford the best gear you can buy.
 Otherwise, you’ll wind up spending twice the amount on gear in trial and error.

 Really give time and consideration to your usage plans.
 If you are travelling or hiking, then of course consider weight etc… Otherwise make it rock solid and bulletproof.

 Lastly, I have no financial affiliation with any of the companies mentioned.
-Simply I have found the companies to be reliable and professional.
+Simply I have found the companies and their products to be reliable and professional.

 This is the one item that I will not make a recommendation on brand or type.
 Unless you have unlimited funds try and pick a brand that you like and will stay with for a while.
 That way you can change camera bodies but still use the same lenses.

 The old saying is true: Invest in the lenses!

 - Lens interchangeability – A camera that you can use many diverse types of lenses to suit your needs is particularly important.